Vidhikdm/UrbanPulse/README.md

 - ⚖️ **Fairness Analysis** — Where do models systematically fail?
 - 📊 **Honest Evaluation** — Reporting both successes and limitations

-**We don't claim to replace official statistics** — we explore complementary data-driven insights for urban research and planning.
+ we explore complementary data-driven insights for urban research and planning.

 ---